 The same for the fruitshakes on the beach.
 They are good and taste great!!

-Safe Travel with the Public Transport?
+With the Public Transport?

 Traveling by public transport is a good way to go.
 The cars, buses or such don’t have a reguired check up.
 So they can be in a really bad shape.
 The roads are quite good but also those can be bad at certain parts.
 I did felt safe and good on the roads and in the buses.
 I ofcourse saw things I wouldn’t see in The Netherlands and most things I would not allow in The Netherlands but for Africa it was good.